petrmichal0/petrmichal0/README.md

 ##

 👋 **Hi, I’m Petr Michal!**
 I'm passionate about solving technical challenges and creating innovative solutions.
 What started as a hobby with my first steps in programming has turned into a journey I love.
-I enjoy building applications from the ground up – from design to implementation, using modern technologies like HTML, CSS, JavaScript, and Node.js.
+I enjoy building applications from the ground up – from design to implementation, using modern technologies.

 💻 **What I work on**
 I've explored a wide range of technologies, including frontend frameworks like React and React Native, and backend solutions with Node.js and Express.
 I also enjoy working with tools like Figma to create user-friendly designs, and I have a growing interest in AI, especially with OpenAI.